Sexual side-effects of cancer treatment

 Try to stay close physically

-You may not feel like having sex, or you may not be able to have sex, but you can still be close with your partner.
+You may not feel ready or able to have sex yet, but you can still be close with your partner.
 Kissing, hugging and touching each other can help you to feel closer.

 Get help if you need it